Immigration & Naturalization Law

 There are different options to achieve permanent resident status.
 An immigration attorney can review your loved one’s situation and discuss your options.

-- Asylum: This applies if the person was persecuted, tortured, or has a well-founded fear that this will happen.
+- Asylum: This applies if the person was persecuted, tortured, or has a well-founded fear that this will happen if they return to their home country.
 The persecution must have been based on belonging to a particular social group, political opinion, race, religion, or nationality.

 - Withholding of deportation: If the same conditions are met as those mentioned in the asylum case and future harm is more likely than not, they may be able to avoid deportation.